Walnuts blood pressure bring new research finding about a Omega 3 link.

 A subset of the participants also underwent a Doppler ultrasound scan in order to measure the effect on our arteries.
 Adding flax oil to the walnut diet significantly improved this test of vascular health.

 There are three omega 3 fatty acids.
-Two are found in fatty fish, and the third, ALA, in vegetable products; the richest and easiest to obtain is freshly ground flaxseed; perfect for vegetarians
+Two are found mainly in fatty fish and krill, and the third, ALA, in vegetable products; the richest and easiest to obtain is freshly ground flaxseed; perfect for vegetarians.
+It's not as effective though.

 The oil in flaxseeds is over 50% omega-3, Alpha Linolenic Acid (ALA).